-Day by day new cases of Coronavirus (COVID-19) are growing rapidly at astounding rates worldwide; over 55.6M people have infected from Coronavirus, among them 35.4M people recovered and 1.33M people are dead worldwide.
-World Health Organization (WHO) has already declared this as a pandemic.
-This instant burst of cases and organized like WHO have required a very important source of knowledge and information.
+Day by day new cases of Coronavirus (COVID-19) are growing rapidly at astounding rates worldwide; over 55.1M people have infected with Coronavirus, among them 35.4M people have recovered worldwide.
+The World Health Organization (WHO) has already declared this as a pandemic.
+This instant burst of cases requires organizations like WHO to have access to very important sources of knowledge and information.

-There’s an immediate need to save store a great quantity of data in these cases using different data storage technology.
-These data are utilized to undertake development and research concerning the virus, pandemic, and steps to combat this virus and its own after-effects.
-Here come the big data and its effective usage.
-In this blog post, we will be discussing how big data can help in fighting against Coronavirus (COVID-19).
+There’s an immediate need to save and store great quantities of data from these cases using different data storage technology.
+This data is utilized to undertake development and research concerning the management of the virus and the pandemic.
+In this blog post, we will be discussing how big data can help in the fight against Coronavirus (COVID-19).

 But first, let us define Data and Big data in short…

-Data is the quantities, symbols, and characters on which operations are operated by a computer, which can stored and transferred in the form of electrical signals and recorded on optical, magnetic, or mechanical recording media.
+Data is the quantities, symbols, and characters on which operations are operated by a computer, which can store and transfer it in the form of electrical signals and recorded on optical, magnetic, or mechanical recording media.

 What is Big Data?

-Big data is an advanced technology that can digitally store a great number of information.
+Big data is an advanced technology that can digitally store a great number of informations.
 It can help to computationally examine to show patterns, trends, institutions, and gaps.
 In addition, it can help in showing insights into the spread and management of the Coronavirus.
 With comprehensive data shooting capability, large data may be properly used medicinally to lessen the probability of spreading this virus.

-Big Data can be info but with a massive size.
-Big Data is a phrase used to refer to a group of information that’s enormous in quantity and yet rising exponentially with time.
+Big Data is a phrase used to refer to a group of information that’s substantial in quantity and is continuing to rise exponentially with time.
 In summary, such information is so big and complicated that none of the conventional data management tools have the ability to keep it or process it economically.

-Scientists and medical professionals try unprecedented information sharing and collaboration to know COVID-19–and produce a proper cure for it beyond the Coronavirus pandemic.
+Scientists and medical professionals require unprecedented information sharing and collaboration to understand COVID-19 and produce a proper cure to end the pandemic.